Published on

 Ordering the most suited hot tub chemical starter kit should be straightforward.
 With great deals and strong customer support, you'll be prepared to maintain your hot tub without hassle.

 First, let your hot tub water reach at least 100°F, as colder temperatures can hinder chemical effectiveness.
-Add the hot tub chemicals one at a time, measuring accurately and spreading them across the water's surface.
-Run your jets without air valves to mix the chemicals in evenly.
+Add the chemicals one at a time, measuring accurately and spreading them across the water's surface.
+Run your jets without air valves to mix the chemicals evenly.
 Wait about 20 minutes before introducing the next chemical.

 Your best bet is specialty pool and spa retailers, both in-store and online.
 They offer a broad selection of kits tailored for inflatable hot tubs.
 Look for kits that include a guide for proper use or consult employees for their recommendations to ensure compatibility with your model.